Can you get neck pain with gout?

 Most important is the need to seek medical advice and get the neck checked properly.
 Having gout does not exclude you from other health problems.
-One gout sufferer reported that a scan revealed damaged joints.
+One gout sufferer, in the forums, reported that a scan revealed damaged joints.
 There are many potential causes of sore joints in the neck.
 Gout is one of many potential problems, so you must let the experts check you.

-Compared to some topics, only a small number of people have reported neck problems in the gout symptoms forum.
-My own research confirms that incidence is low.
+Compared to some topics, only a few people have reported neck problems in the gout symptoms forum.
+My own research confirms that incidence of neck gout is low.